SiriDB/siridb-docs/content/database/alter_database/set_tee.md

 ---
-title: "set tee pipe name"
+title: "set tee"
-weight: 87
+weight: 107
 ---

 Some projects like [Enodo project](../../../related_projects/enodo) may benefit from receiving all SiriDB data.
 Because these projects usually experience the same scaling problems as SiriDB does, we have chosen to support a *tee* option on each SiriDB server.
-Using this feature makes it possible to install a service on at least one SiriDB server in each pool.
-Such a service should install a UNIX Pipe server which accepts SiriDB data in [QPack](https://github.com/cesbit/qpack) format.

-SiriDB will then try to connect to the pipe, and once a connection is established, all SiriDB data points with the SiriDB pool as target, will be forwarded to the pipe.
+Once a tee is configured, SiriDB will try to connect to the tee, and once a connection is established, all SiriDB data points will be forwarded to the tee.
+Note that each SiriDB server in a cluster must be able to access the tee.

-A package send to the pipe will have a header like:
+A package send to the tee will have a header like:

 ```none
 ┌───────────┬───────────┬───────────┬───────────┬───────────┐